Coronavirus (COVID-19): symptoms and testing

 How to self-isolate

 Self-isolating means staying at home and avoiding contact with other people to help prevent the spread of COVID-19.
 You need to stay in the same location while you’re self-isolating (you can’t change locations).
+You can leave self-isolation to get tested.

 Check the self-isolation requirements to find out when you need to self-isolate, even if you don't have symptoms.